-With his unique drums-and-guitar setup and already-massive repertoire of lo-fi pop gems (over 400!)
-27-year-old Clarke Howell is one of the Western U.S. underground’s best-kept secrets, but with his first proper LP The Well-Rounded Clarke and the Himselfs out, another on the way and two tours with Built to Spill under his belt that ought to change soon.
+With her unique drums-and-guitar setup and already-massive repertoire of lo-fi pop gems (over 400!)
+27-year-old Clarke Howell is one of the Western U.S. underground’s best-kept secrets, but with her first proper LP The Well-Rounded Clarke and the Himselfs out, another on the way and two tours with Built to Spill under her belt that ought to change soon.

 Nerding out on music and writing with the Bitch Magnet guitarist and author of the new punk time capsule Your Band Sucks.

 Drawing upon the indie rock of yesteryear, Saskatchewan’s These Estates adds its own distinct voice.
 Meet the songwriting team behind not one but two of the smartest, most immediate LPs of 2014.

 Back in the early 2000s, Constantines’ emotionally charged, blue-collar rock was a welcome anachronism.
 As the Canadian five-piece gears up for its first round of U.S. shows in five years, frontman Bry Webb explains why the timing feels right.